Effects of Ionic Strength on the Morphology, Scattering, and Mechanical Response of Neurofilament-Derived Protein Brushes: Results and Discussion

 \subsection{Morphological Response to Ionic Strength}

 The morphology of NFH brushes is determined by the interplay between the hydrophobic interaction, screened electrostatic repulsion, and conformational entropy of grafted proteins.
-As shown in Fig.~\ref{fig:prof}, the height response predicted by our theory is in quantitative agreement with the experimental results reported in the literature for NFH brushes at 2.4 pH over a wide range of ionic strengths \cite{srinivasan_stimuli-sensitive_2014}.
-Here, the brush heights are normalized by the value under the salt-free condition (i.e., $I = 4$ mM) for comparison to the experimental values.
+Fig.~\ref{fig:prof} shows that, after properly choosing model parameters $b$ and $\nu$, the height response predicted by our theory is in good agreement with the experimental results reported in the literature for NFH brushes at 2.4 pH over a wide range of ionic strengths \cite{srinivasan_stimuli-sensitive_2014}.
+Here, the brush heights are normalized by the value under the salt-free condition (i.e., $H = 33$ nm at $I=4$ mM) for a better comparison to the experimental values.
+We note that the experimental heights measured by the Kumar group were normalized by 57 nm \cite{srinivasan_stimuli-sensitive_2014}.
+The difference of the brush height in the salt-free case between experiment and theory could be attributed to the methods for quantifying the brush height.
+The experimental heights were determined using atomic force microscopy, while our theoretical work uses the Gibbs dividing surface, as defined in Eq.~\ref{eq:H}.
 The height response of NFH brushes to increasing ionic strength can be divided into three regimes.
-At very low ionic strengths ($I < 4$ mM or $\kappa_D^{-1} > 4.8$ nm, where $\kappa_D^{-1}$ is the Debye screening length defined as $\kappa_D^{-1} = (4\pi l_B I)^{-1/2}$), the normalized height $\tilde{H}$ decreases as $I$ increases, following the scaling of $\tilde{H} \sim \kappa_D^{-2/3}$ as shown in the inset of Fig. 2.
-This is consistent with the picture of the Alexander-de Gennes model for strongly stretched brushes.
+At very low ionic strengths ($I < 4$ mM or $\kappa_D^{-1} > 4.8$ nm, where $\kappa_D^{-1}$ is the Debye screening length defined as $\kappa_D^{-1} = (8\pi l_B I)^{-1/2}$), the normalized height $\tilde{H}$ decreases as $I$ increases.
+The theoretical results follow the scaling of $\tilde{H} \sim \kappa_D^{-2/3}$ as shown in the inset of Fig.~\ref{fig:prof}, consistent with the picture of the Alexander-de Gennes model for strongly stretched brushes.
 In the intermediate regime of $4$ mM $< I < 6$ mM, the brushes collapse dramatically when a small amount of monovalent salt is added. $\tilde{H}$ decreases by a factor of 3 within a narrow ionic strength range of 2 mM, which fully captures the dramatic height change observed in experiments.
 From $I = 6$ mM onwards, the height decrease slows until the charges carried by the proteins are completely screened and the brush morphology eventually approaches that of a condensed, charge-neutral brush.